All Episodes

 Exactly.

-I mean, look, you're exactly let me tell you something.
+Let me tell you something.

 Let me tell you how right you are.

-It is a welfare state invasion, there's no question.
+It is a welfare state invasion.

-I don't know how the words pronounced in Danish.
+I don't know how the word's pronounced in Danish.

 And it was good.

-It's all in Danish, it's all subtitled in English.
+It's all subtitled in English.

 Very little English is spoken.

-It's uh it's a foreign TV series.
+It's a foreign TV series.

-I found it on iTunes.
+I found it at iTunes.

-They uh have a storyline on their part in the coalition that Bush put together in Afghanistan.
+And in a couple of episodes in season two, it's three or four years old, they have a storyline on their part in the coalition that Bush put together in Afghanistan.

-And just to illustrate your point, remember this is a TV show produced in Denmark for the Denmark audience, and it's it's steeped in reality.
+And just to illustrate your point, remember this is a TV show produced in Denmark for the Denmark audience, and it's steeped in reality.

 They lost eight soldiers in an attack in Afghanistan, and that caused panic in their parliament.